stephluma/LEAF/projects/technical_design.md

   - Projects referenced by tasks for that KR that can be resolved in the project map.
 - Tasks are deduped by stable task identifiers to prevent double counting.

-“Other contributing items”:

-- Includes tasks that match OKR+KR but have missing or unresolvable project keys.
-- Hidden entirely when count = 0.
-- Sorted: incomplete first, then alphabetical by task name.

 Percent completion:

 - KR percent = completed tasks / total tasks for the KR.